 Disable the VS lead.
 I have found that artificial intelligence (looped electronic

-feed back of the weld data) with pulsed equipment can be unstable even when the
+feed back of the weld data) with pulsed equipment can be unstable even with new

-pulsed equipment is new and that the instability can increase with the aging electronics,
+pulsed equipment and that the instability can increase with the aging electronics,

 (especially once the 36 month warranty is up).
-This problem in my simple mind
+This problem in my simple mind, is

 of the power source mfg.
 I believe to disable the VS, a jumper lead has to be